-  The surveys are part of a wider programme, called Realigning Children’s Services (RCS), designed to improve services for children and to make your local area a better place for children to grow up.
+The surveys are part of a wider programme, called Realigning Children’s Services (RCS), designed to improve services for children and young people and to make your local area a better place for children to grow up.

 What information will be collected?

-The survey answers will also be linked to administrative records (more information about this is provided below).
+The survey answers will also be linked to some local authoriity administrative records (more information about this is provided below).

 What is data linkage in the Children’s Wellbeing Surveys?